SamirHabota/EmailSender/README.md

 This is a simple NodeJs API server application, for sending emails to yourself, or to other clients.
-It has been integrated with SendGrid (https://node-js-auth-api.herokuapp.com), and requires a basic sender email authentication setup, and API key creation.
+It has been integrated with SendGrid (https://sendgrid.com/), and requires a basic sender email authentication setup, and API key creation.
 The server will send emails from the set up sender email from SendGrid.
 The server itself is protected with an API key of its own, and all the creditentials and configuration infomration need to be filled out inside the `.env` file.
-The applications API key needs to be provided inside the headers via basic Api-Key
+The applications API key needs to be provided inside the headers via a basic Api-Key field.

 ## Endpotins